maurovm/thesis_template/fonts/INSTALL_FONTS_macOS.md

 # Carlito font installation for macOS
----

-Just drag fonts to macOS's "Font Book"
+Just drag all the font files (*.ttf) into macOS's "Font Book"